⚫️⚡️ ENDS TONIGHT: 60% off ALL Books & Templates →

 If you’re just pushing buttons on an AI tool without real knowledge behind it, your work will lack depth — and clients will notice.
 AI can generate impressive outputs quickly, but without a strong foundation in design principles, strategy, or problem-solving, those outputs will feel generic and uninspired.

-Clients don’t just pay for deliverables; they pay for expertise, critical thinking, and the ability to tailor solutions to their unique needs.
+Clients don’t just pay for deliverables; they pay for your expertise, critical thinking skills, and your ability to tailor solutions to their unique needs.
 Without that human insight, your work risks becoming interchangeable with anyone else using the same AI tool — making it harder to stand out and command higher rates.

 AI tools like ChatGPT, Midjourney, and Runway are incredibly powerful — but only if you know how to use them.
 Just like photography requires understanding lighting, angles, and composition, AI requires understanding how to write effective prompts.